robiso/wondercms-themes/README.md

 - purple 1.0.0 (download and setup: https://wondercms.com/forum/viewtopic.php?f=29&t=783)
 - red 1.0.0 (download and setup: https://wondercms.com/forum/viewtopic.php?f=29&t=784)

-### Installation
-1. Download and unzip your chosen theme.
-2. Upload theme to your WonderCMS themes folder.
-2. The theme can be activated in the drop down menu from your WonderCMS settings.

-### Submitting your own theme
+### Submitting themes
-1. Make a pull request with your own theme folder name to the theme repository: https://github.com/robiso/wondercms-themes/tree/master/themes
+1. Create your theme and upload it to GitHub.
+Notify us via either GitHub or WonderCMS community.
+2. A pull request will be made to our plugins repository https://github.com/robiso/wondercms-themes/tree/master/plugins
-2. All tested and approved themes will be added as a standalone thread in the 1.x.x APPROVED themes subforum, along with the theme being compressed in a ZIP format for user convenience.
+3. All tested and approved themes will be added as a standalone thread in the 1.x.x APPROVED themes subforum, along with the theme being compressed in a ZIP format for user convenience.
-3. Chosen approved themes will also be added to the WonderCMS demo.
+- Chosenpproved themes will also be featured in the official WonderCMS demo.

 ### If any errors occur, please correct file permissions to 644 and folder permissions to 755.
 You can do this manually or with the script below (added by Bill Carson)
   - `find ./ -type d -exec chmod 755 {} \;`